TommeZ/replicate-googly-eyes/README.md

 ## Replicate

-You will need a .env.local file to query the following Replicate key token:
+You will need a .env.local file to query Replicate with an auth token:

 REPLICATE_API_TOKEN="KEY"